duexcoast/duex-service/README.md

 `Handler` itself at the center, then we should think of the local layer middleware as closest to the center, as it is applied first, with the application layer middleware on the outside, as it is applied last.

+#### context

+Our `httptreemux` router will create a context for every incoming request, and every outgoing response.
+Keeping this information in the foundation layer is a debatable decision.

+For incoming requests, we are keeping track of three things in the context:

+- `TraceID`.
+A unique string that allows us to differentiate requests.
+We use UUID for this.

+- `Now`.
+We track the time and duration.

+- `Status Code`.
+By keeping the status code in the context, we can use it in our foundation layer `Respond()` function.

 ## zarf